Sigmarik/MoonLander/README.md

 # Yet Another Moon Lander Clone

-*But this time with DMA rendering!*
+*But this time with CPU rendering!*

 ![screenshot](screenshot.png)